wellscrosby/MRGHoloOcean/docs/usage/hotkeys.rst

 ================

-When the viewport window is open, and the environment is being ticked (with calls to :meth:`~holoocean.environment.HolodeckEnvironment.tick` or :meth:`~holoocean.environment.HolodeckEnvironment.step`, there are a few hotkeys you can use.
+When the viewport window is open, and the environment is being ticked (with calls to :meth:`~holoocean.environment.HoloOceanEnvironment.tick` or :meth:`~holoocean.environment.HoloOceanEnvironment.step`, there are a few hotkeys you can use.

 .. _`hotkeys`: